 By Gabriela Laracca

 According to the National Council of Teachers of English at ncte.org, “the National African American Read-In is the nation’s first and oldest event dedicated to diversity in literature.”
-It was established in 1989-90 by the Black Caucus of the NCTE in effort to ensure literature was regarded as a significant part of Black History Month.
+It was established in 1989-90 by the Black Caucus of the NCTE to ensure literature was regarded as an important part of Black History Month.